Kings and Queen (Rois et Reine in French) is a 2004 French drama film directed by Arnaud Desplechin.

 - Misogyny: Ismaël's "Women have no soul" talk to Dr. Vasset more or less comes off as this.

-- Mood Whiplash: The film alternates between Nora's scenes, which are full of drama regarding her personal life and the way she is perceived (i.e. as poisonous) by her close ones, and Ismaël's scenes, which, while having him being put in a mental hospital against his will, are much lighter in tone, if not humorous for some.
+- Mood Whiplash: The film alternates between Nora's scenes, which are full of drama regarding her personal life and the way she is perceived as poisonous by her close ones, and Ismaël's scenes, which, while having him being put in a mental hospital against his will, are mostly lighter in tone, if not humorous for some.

 - Parental Issues: All over the place, from Nora's issues with her father and her difficult parenting of Elias to Ismaël's and his sister's issues with their mother.